 Schedule: Mondays, Wednesdays, Fridays 12:20 - 1:15 pm in Russ 355.

-Exam Schedule: There will be three exams on Saturdays: February 11, March 25, and April 22, 2017.
-All exams will start at 10:00 am and be held on Russ 355.
+Exam Schedule: There will be three exams: February 11 (Saturday), March 25 (Saturday), and April 26 (Wednesday), 2017.
+The first and second exams will start at 10:00 am, while the third/final exam will start at 12:30pm.
+All exams will be held on Russ 355.
 Attendance is strictly required.

 - Lecture manuscript (may be updated throughout the semester, see latest version date on the first page of the manuscript).